 The Nittany Lion Battalion consists of four companies located at two Penn State campuses:

 - Charlie Company: Penn State University Park

 - Delta Company: Penn State Altoona

-Penn State Army ROTC is one of 42 participating battalions in US Army Cadet Command’s 2nd “Freedom” Brigade, Headquartered at Fort Dix, NJ, and a member of the Eastern Region Cadet Command
+Penn State Army ROTC is one of 42 battalions in the US Army Cadet Command’s 2nd “Freedom” Brigade, which is headquartered at Fort Dix, NJ.
+It is included in the Eastern Region Cadet Command.